pierrejay/esp32-stm-flash/README.md

 // 5.
 All pins are reset, you can now use the UART lines for normal communication with the STM32 (the pin setup needs to be redefined after flash).
 ```
+Note: the `STM32Flasher` constructor returns a `FlashStatus` that can be catched after initialization to be sure the config is valid.
+In case of error, the constructor will return `ERROR_CONFIG_INVALID`.

 ### UART Configuration